JROChub/power_house/JULIAN_PROTOCOL.md

 3. **Append-only anchoring** – Transcript hashes are chained in an ordered vector; removing or reordering entries is detectable because the index in the chain no longer matches the statement list.

-Although `DefaultHasher` is not collision-resistant in the cryptographic sense, it is sufficient for demonstrating the protocol’s mechanics; stronger hash modes can be added (see §9).
+The BLAKE2b-256 domain tag `JROC_TRANSCRIPT` ensures transcripts, anchor folds, and challenge derivations remain distinct contexts while sharing the same primitive.

 ## 4. Ledger Anchors and Finality

 A **ledger anchor** is formalised in `src/alien.rs` as:

-- `EntryAnchor { statement: String, hashes: Vec<u64> }`
+- `EntryAnchor { statement: String, hashes: Vec<TranscriptDigest> }`
 - `LedgerAnchor { entries: Vec<EntryAnchor> }`

 The **validity predicate** `Valid(ledger_anchor)` holds when every hash equals the digest